 Firefighters have already raised a red flag when it comes to RF emitting antennas.
-In 2015, a conflict arose in Los Angeles regarding placement of wireless antennas on LA Fire Department buildings.
+In 2015, a conflict arose in Los Angeles regarding worksite RF safety due to placement of wireless antennas on LA Fire Department buildings.
 The United Firefighters of Los Angeles City (UFLAC) objected to the placement due to the close proximity to firefighter living quarters.

 Yet, while UFLAC held concerns over the station-mounted antennas, the hidden danger of RF radiation from antennas in the field is far greater to firefighters.
 We owe it to our firefighters to protect their health from RF radiation as they are protecting us all from hazardous fires.